Speaking Sicilian: 5 words and phrases to use when traveling in Sicily

 A slight variation from the more commonly used ‘andiamo’, amunninni (aa-moo-nin-nee) is the way of saying ‘let’s go’ in Sicilian.
 Best to use this one with friends and people you know, as opposed to the local fisherman or fruit seller!
 They might just give you a peculiar look!

-Extra word: How to say beautiful in Sicilian?
+Extra Sicilian slang tip: How to say beautiful in Sicilian?
 ‘Beda’ (be-dda)

 A common question we ask on a regular basis, ‘unni è’ (oo-nee eh) basically means ‘where is it?’
-Do take note of the intonation used, as this makes a huge difference in saying it correctly.
+Take note of the intonation used, as this makes a huge difference in saying it correctly.

 A great word to use, and one that describes a lot of things in Sicily!
 ‘Spacchiuso’ (spac-keyo-zo) is the coolest Sicilian word, because it means cool!
 Use when talking about the sights, the architecture, the beaches, and the island in general.